dotlang/language/README.md

 ## Structure of source code file

-Each source code file contains 3 sections: import, struct and function.
+Each source code file contains 3 sections: import, types and function.
 Import section is used to reference other modules that are being used in this module.
-Struct section is used to define data structures and constants.
+Type section is used to define data types.
 Function section is used to define function bodies.

 - **Encoding**: Source code files are encoded in UTF-8 format.